eclipse-sumo/sumo/docs/web/docs/Models/Emissions/PHEMlight5.md

 ## PHEMlight5 Emission Classes

 The following tables show the available classes.
-Except for the two Euro 4 passenger cars the classes need to be licensed from TU Graz.
+Except for the two highlighted Euro 4 passenger cars the classes need to be licensed from TU Graz.

 ### Light Vehicles running on Diesel